 There are many important benefits to carbohydrates.
 In fact we need them to lead healthy lives, and phytic acid helps to regulate carbohydrate digestion.

 Scientists investigating the relationship between phytic acid and the enzymatic superoxide source xanthine oxidase found that the acid significantly inhibits the superoxide.
 This inhibiting action blocks the buildup of uric acid, thus helping to prevent gout.7

-Gout prevention is worked into the Save Our Bones Program’s dietary guidelines through moderate animal protein consumption.
+Gout prevention is worked into the Osteoporosis Reversal Program’s dietary guidelines through moderate animal protein consumption.
 Too much protein can overtax the kidneys, causing many problems, gout among them.

 It’s Good For Your Brain

 Unfortunately, many frightening neurological diseases and disorders can impact older people.
 Phytate is a neuroprotective compound that bolsters the brain against these issues.

 In one study, a cell culture model of Parkinson’s Disease was positively affected by the introduction of phytic acid.
 That’s because it is a natural iron chelator, and an overabundance of iron is one of the associated issues for people with Parkinson’s Disease.
 The addition of phytic acid to the cell culture provided a way for the cells to rid themselves of excess iron.8